fponticelli/thx.core/README.md

 ### [Types](http://thx-lib.org/api/thx/core/Types.html)

-Helper methods to use on values, types and classes.
+Extension methods to use on values, types and classes.

 `isAnonymousObject` returns true if the passed argument is an anonymous object.